pgEdge/cli/cli/doc/spock.md

      sub-drop            # Delete a subscription.
      sub-alter-interface # Modify an interface to a subscription. sub-enable          # Make a subscription live.
-     sub-disable         # Put a subscription on hold. sub-add-repset      # Add a replication set to a subscription. sub-remove-repset   # Drop a replication set from a subscription. sub-show-status     # Display the status of the subcription.
+     sub-disable         # Put a subscription on hold and disconnect from provider. sub-add-repset      # Add a replication set to a subscription. sub-remove-repset   # Drop a replication set from a subscription. sub-show-status     # Display the status of the subcription.